 Government guidelines recommend women and children (aged 5-10) have no more than 70g (20g saturated) fat per day.
 Men – no more than 95g (30g saturated).
 Babies need fat for growth but from age two onwards can eat lower-fat dairy products or soya milk.

 Healthy eating doesn’t equate to a diet devoid of taste.
 Don’t deprive yourself of foods you love – eat less of them and experiment with new foods.
 Substituting everyday items will make a big difference:

 Meals containing more than 5g of saturated fat per 100g are high in fat.

 You don’t need to deprive yourself of fat as in moderation, it is a good source of energy.
-Experiment with different types for cooking and spreads – olive oils, soya spreads, nut butters – and you will be able to reduce your fat intake without radically altering your diet or losing taste.
-If you are worried about your cholesterol level ask your doctor for a cholesterol test.
+Experiment with different types for cooking and spreads – olive oils, soya spreads, nut butter – and you will be able to reduce your fat intake without radically altering your diet or losing taste.
+If you are worried about your cholesterol level, ask your doctor for a cholesterol test.